Chart Color Schemes

 Rhodes's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Rhodes' health outcomes show excellent results according to AreaSearch's assessment.
-Mortality rates and chronic condition prevalence were very low across all age groups.
+Health outcomes data shows excellent results across Rhodes, based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Common health conditions have a very low prevalence across all age groups.

-Private health cover was found to be high at approximately 57% of the total population (around 7,838 people), compared to 59.9% in Greater Sydney.
-The most prevalent medical conditions were asthma and mental health issues, affecting 3.6% and 3.3% of residents respectively.
-88.0% of residents declared themselves completely clear of medical ailments, compared to 74.6% in Greater Sydney.
-The area has 8.4% of residents aged 65 and over (1,158 people), lower than the 15.4% in Greater Sydney.
+Private health cover is found to be very high at approximately 57% of the total population (around 7,838 people), compared to 59.9% across Greater Sydney.
+The most common medical conditions are asthma and mental health issues, affecting 3.6 and 3.3% of residents respectively.
+88.0% of residents declare themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+As of the assessment date (not specified), 8.5% of residents are aged 65 and over (1,172 people), which is lower than the 15.4% in Greater Sydney.
 Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health